 - 2 eggs

 Break the eggs directly into the milk.
-Sift the sugar, flour and salt and add this little by little to the milk mixture.
-Now put the whole batter through the flour sifter.
-This does away with all lumps and makes a perfectly smooth mass filled with air bubbles.
-A tablespoonful or two more milk may be added if too thick.
+Sift the sugar, flour, and salt and add this a little at a time to the milk mixture.
+Put the whole batter through the flour sifter, preventing lumps and making a perfectly smooth mass filled with air bubbles.
+A tablespoonful or two more milk may be added if it is too thick.

-Dip the iron into the hot lard and let it stay there until it is heated clear through.
-Now dip it into the batter, being careful not to let the batter come over the top of the iron, as that will prevent the rosettes slipping off.
+Dip the iron into the hot lard and let it stay there until it is heated.
+Now dip it into the batter, being careful not to let the batter come over the top of the iron, as that will prevent the rosettes from slipping off.

 Now dip the batter-covered rosettes quickly into the hot lard and out again.
 Only a few seconds are required to fry them.
 They are crisp and delicious and especially suitable for parties or afternoon teas.

 They are so different from the ordinary cakes and cookies that they sell readily, and they are so pretty that they add to the attractiveness of any table.

 Beat four eggs without separating them.
 Add one pint of milk and stir gradually into three cups of flour, sifted with half a teaspoonful of salt and two tablespoonfuls of sugar.
 Beat very thoroughly when half the liquid has been added.

 The eggs might be added with half the milk, as all the milk may not be needed.
 Heat the rosette iron in hot oil.
 Dip into the batter to half its height, and return to the hot oil until the cake is cooked a delicate brown.